Qtty/loup-garou-fhemv/README.md

 decentralized environment, opening new horizons for secure and private decentralized applications.

 For more insights into how these concepts are practically applied, please see the [Game Logic](#game-logic) section.

+### Why Werewolf From All Other Games?

+The choice to build the Werewolf game on the Ethereum blockchain using Zama's TFHE (Fully Homomorphic Encryption) was driven by a desire to showcase the vast potential of blockchain technology in hosting various types of games, including social and society-based games.
+By leveraging the advanced privacy and confidentiality features of TFHE, this project demonstrates how blockchain can bridge the gap with traditional web capabilities, empowering users to bring a wide range of applications – even complex, interactive social games – onto the blockchain platform.
+This endeavor highlights the versatility and adaptability of blockchain technology in catering to diverse and engaging user experiences.

 ## Key Features